corygrant/SimToCan/README.md

 - Setting the `Id`, `Len` and `Payload` for each `CanData` message
 - Writing the `CanData` message using `can.Write(data)`

+## Adding new message formats
+New CAN message formats can be added in numerous different ways

+As an example, see [SimDash.Messages](/SimDash/Messages.cs)

 # Supported sims
 *Note: Other sims may be supported if they use the same interfaces, these are the only ones that I have tested.*